in partnership with

 Calls for proposals are now open!!
 Deadline: April 1st.
 Apply here.

 Fragment-based screening is now well-established as a powerful approach to early drug ("lead") discovery.
 Of the many suitable biophysical techniques, X-ray crystallography was one of the first to be used, and is the most directly informative (reference); however, the experimental overheads have historically been too high for it to be widely used for primary screening.

-At Diamond beamline I04-1, the full X-ray screening experiment has now been implemented as a highly streamlined process, allowing up to 500 crystals to be soaked and harvested in a day, and collected in 24 hours beamtime.
-The process covers soaking, harvesting, automatic data collection, and data analysis; and fragment libraries are available, or users can bring their own.
+At Diamond beamline I04-1, the full X-ray screening experiment has now been implemented as a highly streamlined process, allowing up to 1000 compounds to be screened individually in less than a week (including 36 hours' unattended beamtime).
+The process covers soaking, harvesting, automatic data collection, and data analysis; fragment libraries are available, though users can bring their own.